Taveuni: Recent

 The Taveuni F.C. was founded in 1947.
-Bouma Forest Park, later renamed to Bouma National Heritage Park was established in 1990 after landowning clans became concerned by the threat of logging.
+Bouma Forest Park, later renamed Bouma National Heritage Park was established in 1990 after landowning clans became concerned by the threat of logging.
 The reserve has expanded to cover roughly one third of the island.
 In January 2003, Severe Tropical Cyclone Ami crossed the island.
 In January 2008, Cyclone Gene caused widespread damage on the island.
 In March 2010, the island was hit by Severe Tropical Cyclone Tomas.
 The eye of the storm passed within 30 km of the island and produced a significant tidal surge and high waves.

 Flora and fauna

 Nearly all plants and animals indigenous to Fiji are found on Taveuni, which has suffered less devastation from land clearance than other areas of Fiji.
 The absence of the mongoose, a major predator, has also played a part in the survival on Taveuni of land crabs, the unique Fiji fruit bat, the Taveuni silk bat, and some unique species of palm.
 The island is the second largest in the Pacific Ocean to be free from the mongoose.
 Other species found on the island include the Fiji banded iguana and both Platymantis vitiensis and P. vitianus frog species.
 The critically endangered Fijian monkey-faced bat is found only on Taveuni.
 It was discovered by scientists in 1977.
 The flowering plant Balaka seemannii, which is endemic to Fiji, is found on the island.

 The green iguana or American iguana has been introduced to the Fijian islands.
 The lizard poses a threat because it has no natural enemies, can reach a high population density, eats the taro plant and because it carries Salmonella bacteria which can be transferred to humans if bitten.
 In 2013, an eradication program coordinated by the Biosecurity Authority of Fiji saw a bounty placed on both adult and juvenile American iguanas as well as their eggs.

-Taveuni is also home to the Taveuni beetle, maroon shining parrot, Fiji goshawk, azure-crested flycatcher, Fiji white-eye, Fiji parrot finch, orange dove and the kula parrot, and the Australian magpie, introduced to control coconut pests, has proliferated on the island.
+Taveuni is also home to the Taveuni beetle, maroon shining parrot, Fiji goshawk, azure-crested flycatcher, Fiji white-eye, Fiji parrot finch, orange dove, and the kula parrot, and the Australian magpie, introduced to control coconut pests, has proliferated on the island.
 The critically endangered red-throated lorikeet has been found here.
 In total, 22 regional endemic bird species have been recorded on Taveuni.
 The total number of bird species found on the island is closer to 100.